openedx/openedx-aspects/docs/technical_documentation/quickstarts/vector.rst

     RUN_RALPH: False
     # Enable vector
     RUN_VECTOR: True
-    # Change the xAPI database to the one Vector uses
+    # The database will be updated set, but can be manually updated with:
-    ASPECTS_XAPI_DATABASE: "openedx"
+    ASPECTS_VECTOR_DATABASE: "openedx"

 Aspects provides the following configuration options: